AI Legal Content Marketing – Where Do Human Writers Stand?

 4 and 5.
 “About Us” Law Firm Website Pages: Why Choose Us and Our Team

-Who are you and why should we care?
+Who are you, and why should we care?

 Today’s legal market is highly competitive.
 If you have successfully kept a visitor on your site long enough to see your list of services, they’ll likely want to get a feel of who you are as a firm before requesting a consultation.
 It’s okay to have law firm website pages that talk about you.
+In fact, your law firm “About Us” and attorney bio pages are crucial selling points.

 Why Choose Us?